Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: System Model

 In the LCX based generalized pinching-antenna system considered, each user is assumed to be served by a single cable.
 Specifically, the signals of all users are available at the BS, and each cable only transmits the desired signals of its assigned users.
 In this context, user assignment is introduced, where a binary indicator $\alpha_{k,n}\in\{0,1\}$ is employed to denote the association between user $n$ and cable $k$.
 As a result, the superposed signal transmitted by cable $k$ can be expressed as follows:

 where $p_{k,n}$ is the power allocation coefficient for the signal of user $n$ transmitted through cable $k$, and $s_n$ is the desired signal of user $n$.

-To enable adaptive control of the radiated field distribution along the LCX, a slot activation model is adopted, which can be physically interpreted using reconfigurable slot-blocking structures \footnote{Although several LCX related studies have conceptually considered switching individual slots between radiating and non-radiating states to generate distinct channel patterns \cite{nagayama2022lcx1, nagayama2022lcx2}, the physical mechanism enabling such On/Off control has not been explicitly described.
-A practicable realization is to integrate a small controllable shutter or an electronic actuating element at each slot, allowing the aperture to be covered or exposed and thereby deactivating or activating the corresponding slot.
-Such a shutter could also be motion-activated, if desired, to further enhance adaptability.}.
+To enable adaptive control of the radiated field distribution along the LCX, a slot activation model is adopted, which can be physically interpreted using reconfigurable slot blocking structures \footnote{Prior LCX related studies have conceptually considered switching individual slots between radiating and non-radiating states to generate distinct channel patterns \cite{nagayama2022lcx1, nagayama2022lcx2}, while related patent designs have explored practical slot control mechanisms \cite{asplund2016leaky}.
+Motivated by these concepts, a feasible realization is to integrate a small controllable shutter or an electronic actuating element at each slot, allowing the aperture to be covered or exposed and thereby deactivating or activating the corresponding slot.}.
 Consequently, the channel between the feed point of cable $k$ and user $n$ can be modeled as the superposition of magnetic dipoles representing the activated slots, as follows:

 where $\beta_{k,m}\in\{0,1\}$ is the slot activation indicator.
 Specifically, $\beta_{k,m}=0$ indicates that the $m$-th slot on cable $k$ is deactivated, whereas $\beta_{k,m}=1$ denotes activation.
+It is worth noting that no independent per slot phase precoding is assumed in \eqr{channeln}.
+The phase shifts induced by guided and wireless propagation are incorporated into $h_{k,m,n}$, and the summation in \eqr{channeln} represents complex valued channel superposition.
+Under the narrowband equivalent channel model adopted, path length differences are captured as phase shifts, while inter-symbol interference is assumed to be negligible.
+Based on this slot activation mechanism, the following remark provides insights into its effect on system performance.

-Based on this slot activation mechanism, the following remark provides insights into its effect on system performance. \begin{remark} Through slot activation, the radiated power in downlink transmission can be concentrated toward regions having higher communication demand, thereby enhancing the local signal-to-noise ratio (SNR) and achievable data rate.
+\begin{remark} Through slot activation, the radiated power in downlink transmission can be concentrated toward regions having higher communication demand, thereby enhancing the local signal-to-noise ratio (SNR) and achievable data rate.
 In uplink transmission, slot activation can be employed to suppress signals from unassigned users, thus reducing interference and improving individual data rate. \end{remark}

 It is assumed that the total transmit power at the BS is evenly distributed among all cables serving at least one user, while any cable having no assigned user is ignored.
 Accordingly, a coefficient $\tfrac{1}{N_\mathrm{c}}$ is introduced, where $N_\mathrm{c}=\sum_{k=1}^K\mathbf{1}_{\{\sum_{n=1}^N\alpha_{k,n}\neq 0\}}$ is the number of cables serving users, and $\mathbf{1}_{\{\cdot\}}$ is the indicator function.
 Moreover, since all slots exhibit identical electromagnetic characteristics, the available transmit power of each cable is equally shared among its activated antennas, leading to another coefficient $\tfrac{1}{N_k}$, where $N_k=\max\{1, \sum_{m=1}^M\beta_{k,m}\}$ is the number of activated slots on cable $k$.
 As a result, the signal received at user $n$ can be expressed as follows: